anparis/blog/content/_index.md

-Welcome :wave: to my  blog.
+Welcome :wave: !

-I am French, living in France Strasbourg, 23 years old.
-I studied biology and IT.
+I'm currently studying web development at [Elan Formation](https://elan-formation.fr/formation/19754)

-I will use this blog as a way of sharing my learnings or interesting findings.
+I imagine this blog as a way of sharing content, knowledge or thinks that I'm passionate about.

 ## Links